Hagiology Publishing

 Rob Bryan, Freshwater, Isle of Wight

-Andrew Riddoch, joint-author of WHEN THE WHISTLE BLOWS, the definitive story of the Footballers' Battalion, writes:
+Andrew Riddoch, author of WHEN THE WHISTLE BLOWS, the story of the Footballers' Battalion:

 SAINTS in the GREAT WAR is a magnificent achievement.
 I have enjoyed reading it immensely.
 The skill with which the details of an individual's service are set out within the wider context of the war is mightily impressive.

-Paul Joannou, author of NEWCASTLE UNITED AND THE GREAT WAR, writes:
+Paul Joannou, author of NEWCASTLE UNITED IN THE GREAT WAR: An excellent detailed text.
+Absolutely superb.

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""